24,

 It

-this temple women get relived from sevvai dosham which prevent them from
+this temple women get relieved from sevvai dosha which prevents them from

 getting married.
-"Saptamatrikas" whom importance due to changing time
+"Saptamatrikas" whose importance due to changing times

 are provided with a separate sannadhi known as Sakthi sannidhi at this temple.